New Goodyear Sustainable Tires Made From Bio-Renewable Pine Tree Resin

 While many companies are working to become more sustainable in the future, Goodyear has worked hard at making sustainable car tires for the masses.
-Goodyear makes these new tires from 17 ingredients across 12 different components, from soybean oil to bio-renewable pine tree resins.
-If you are interested in putting some of these Goodyear sustainable tires on your next car, truck, or sport utility vehicle, keep reading to find out how these tires are made.
+Goodyear makes these new tires from 17 ingredients across 12 components, from soybean oil to bio-renewable pine tree resins.
+If you want to put some of these Goodyear sustainable tires on your next car, truck, or sport utility vehicle, keep reading to find out how these tires are made.

 Goodyear makes its new sustainable tires of rice husk ash